csheung/Practicum_File_Storage_System/readme.md

 `gcc client.c -o client`
 2. Run the client application:
 `./client`

 3. Send commands to the server to request synchronization functions.
 Example commands:
-* SCAN: Scan connected USB devices
-* SYNC: Synchronize files and directories between USB devices
-* CREATE_FILE [file_path] [file_content]: Create a new file in the USB devices with the specified file path and content
+* GET folder/foo.txt data/localfoo.txt: Get the remote file folder/foo.txt and save it as data/localfoo.txt on the local file system
+* INFO folder/foo.txt: Retrieve information about the remote file folder/foo.txt, such as ownership, date of last modification, permissions, and size
-* CREATE_DIR [dir_path]: Create a new directory in the USB devices with the specified directory path
+* MD folder/newfolder: Create a new directory folder/newfolder in the remote file system
+* PUT local/afile.c folder/gfile.c: Upload the local file local/afile.c to the remote file system as folder/gfile.c
+* RM folder/somefile.txt: Delete the file or directory folder/somefile.txt in the remote file system

 To find the product ID and vendor ID of your USB device, you can use the following steps:<br>
 Open a terminal on your computer.<br>